 Put on your hiking shoes and hop on tram No. 9 or No. 10 from Bellevue to Seilbahn Rigiblick.
 Here you get on the funicular and up to the Rigiblick.
-Enjoy the view on Zurich at the serene surroundings, take a hike (literally, so no offense), walk about 30 minutes to the Zoo; just enjoy a sunny afternoon in the Swiss mountains.
+Enjoy the view of Zurich in the serene surroundings, take a hike (literally, so no offense), walk about 30 minutes to the Zoo; or just enjoy a sunny afternoon in the Swiss mountains.

 The zoo is open 365 days a year, in Summer from 9 a.m. to 6 p.m. and in Winter from 9 a.m. to 5 p.m.

-The Kunsthalle – an art institution located in a former beer bottling factory (no, it doesn’t smell anymore) – presents some of the most uncommon, unconventional and controversial art – hence I recommend it only to this sort of audience.
+The Kunsthalle – an art institution located in a former beer bottling factory (no, it doesn’t smell anymore) – presents some of the most uncommon, unconventional, and controversial art – hence I recommend it only to this sort of audience.

 Phone: + 41 – 44 – 272 15 15